 The Golden Rules of Accounting |

-How to apply the Golden Rules of Accounting?
+How to apply the Golden Rules of Accounting to any transaction in an easy way?

-After understanding all three types of accounts and the rules of accounting now question raised is how we can apply it to any transaction.
-We have explained these all rules individually with examples as follow: –
+After understanding all three types of accounts and the rules of accounting a question raised is how we can apply it to any transaction.
+We have explained these all rules individually with examples as follows: –

 We’ll show you, How you can apply the Golden Rules of accounting step by step with the following example: –